Note: Files are in Adobe (PDF) format.

 Revenue and Profitability

-The Group’s revenue for the financial period ended 31 March 2019 (“3M2019”) was $11.9 million, an increase of $0.8 million or 7.2% as compared to $11.1 million for the financial period ended 31 March 2018 (“3M2018”).
-The increase was attributable to an increase in revenue from existing outlets and online delivery services of $0.2 million and a net increase in revenue from the opening and closure of outlets of $0.5 million due to mall refurbishment.
-Revenue for the food processing, distribution and procurement services segment has also increased by $0.1 million.
+The Group’s revenue for the financial year ended 31 December 2019 (“FY2019”) was $43.2 million, a decrease of $0.7 million or 1.6% as compared to $43.9 million for the financial year ended 31 December 2018 (“FY2018”).
+The decrease was attributable to a decrease in revenue from the existing outlets of $2.1 million, offset against a net increase in the revenue from the opening and closure of outlets of $0.9 million.
+Revenue for the food processing, distribution and procurement services segment increased by $0.5 million.

-Employee benefits expense increased by $0.3 million or 7.0% in 3M2019 mainly due to the net increase as a result of the opening and closure of outlets as well as the set-up of a new catering kitchen located at Enabling Village in November 2018.
+Employee benefits expense decreased by $0.6 million or 3.9% in FY2019 mainly due to a decrease in related staff costs and a reduction in headcount for existing outlets amounting to $1.5 million, offset by a net increase of $0.9 million as a result of the opening and closure of outlets as well as the set-up of a new kitchen located at Enabling Village in November 2018.

 Review of Financial and Cash Flow Position

-The food processing and distribution business remains focused on its core strategies to assist the Group through procurement sourcing and management, as well as widening its distribution networks for its consumer goods and ready meals through the central kitchen located in Changi Prison Complex and a new catering kitchen located at Enabling Village which started operations in November 2018.
+The food processing and distribution business remains focused on its core strategies to assist the Group through procurement sourcing and management, as well as widening its distribution networks for its consumer goods and ready meals through the central kitchens located in Changi Prison Complex and the Enabling Village.